The 1927 New York Yankees. The Teenage Mutant Ninja Turtles. Charlie’s Angels.

 3. Invest in technology

 Cloud and mobile technologies are changing the way we work.
 Yet while HR and People Leaders want to invest in new technology, 57% told us they are held back due to resourcing restrictions.

-In addition, 43% told us their organisation won’t be able to keep up with the changes in technology.
+In addition, 43% told us their organization won’t be able to keep up with the changes in technology.

-This is having an impact on the efficiency and agility of HR and People teams, and a knock-on effect on whole organisations.
+This is having an impact on the efficiency and agility of HR and People teams, and a knock-on effect on whole organizations.